deadcast2/Celery3D/README.md

 ## Design Decisions

 ### Why Fixed-Function Pipeline?
-The Voodoo 1 had no programmable shaders - just configurable texture and blend modes.
+The Voodoo 1 had no programmable shaders, just configurable texture and blend modes.
 This dramatically simplifies the hardware while still enabling impressive 3D graphics.
 Shaders can be a future enhancement.

 ### Why RGB565?
 - Authentic to the Voodoo era